Hector (immigration ship): Replica

 During the late 1980s and early 1990s, heritage officials in Nova Scotia sought to commemorate the Hector's contribution to Nova Scotia's Scottish history.
 In 1992, the Ship Hector Foundation was formed from a group of volunteers in Pictou County and elsewhere who began to raise funds for the construction, maintenance and operation of a replica of Hector.

 The Hector Heritage Quay, along with the Ship Hector Company Store were opened on the Pictou waterfront in the ensuing years.
 The marine architect firm J.B.
 McGuire Marine Associates Ltd. was commissioned to research the particulars of the original Hector and to develop blueprints for an accurate replica.
 Scotia Trawlers of Lunenburg, Nova Scotia were commissioned to complete phase one and two of the construction at the Hector Heritage Quay, which allowed visitors to the Pictou waterfront to observe the ship's progress, making it an important local attraction.
 After several years of construction, the replica Hector was launched with great fanfare and media coverage on September 17, 2000.
 The date had been delayed due to poor weather on the 16th.

-The Quay, open May to October, offers a three-story interpretive centre, along with blacksmith, carpentry, and rigger shops.